Skip to main content

 Motion masks

 Motion masks are used to prevent unwanted types of motion from triggering detection.
-Try watching the debug feed with Motion Boxes enabled to see what may be regularly detected as motion.
+Try watching the Debug feed (Settings --> Debug) with Motion Boxes enabled to see what may be regularly detected as motion.
 For example, you want to mask out your timestamp, the sky, rooftops, etc. Keep in mind that this mask only prevents motion from being detected and does not prevent objects from being detected if object detection was started due to motion in unmasked areas.
 Motion is also used during object tracking to refine the object detection area in the next frame.
-Over masking will make it more difficult for objects to be tracked.
-To see this effect, create a mask, and then watch the video feed with Motion Boxes enabled again.
+Over-masking will make it more difficult for objects to be tracked.

 Object filter masks